EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 Invalids are where students have selected multiple boxes for questions with only one correct answer (SCQ, True-false).

+#.
+Click on the "Marking" tab.
+#.
+Check the "Update marking scale" box.
+#.
+Click on the "Mark" button.
+#.
 Go back to the "Data capture" tab
 #.
-Click on the "manual" button.
+Click on the "Manual" button.
 #.
 Select the parameters: inv
 #.
 Select / deselect the desired boxes and move to the next ones using the ">" button.